Topological edge solitons and their stability in a nonlinear Su-Schrieffer-Heeger model

 We also study the effect of varying the coupling $t$ and the energy $E$ in general.
 For every $t\in(0,t')$ and $E\in(0,t'-t)$, there exists a unique edge soliton.
-We show in Fig.\ \ref{fig3} the critical spectrum of these edge solitons in the $(t,E)$ plane.
+We show in Fig.\ \ref{fig3} the critical spectrum of these edge solitons in the $(t,E)$ plane, defined as the maximum of the real part of the spectrum.
 The edge soliton is stable for all $E$ when $t<t_c\approx0.35$, but becomes unstable over certain interval(s) of $E$ when $t>t_c$.
 The nature of the instability is oscillatory as seen in the inset of Fig.~\ref{fig3}.
 The critical eigenvalue appears following the collision of two eigenvalues that bifurcate from the lower edge of the uppermost band and the upper edge of the next-uppermost one.
 This is typical of the oscillatory instability appearing in gap solitons \cite{bara00,derk05}.
 As $t$ increases, we obtain more and more unstable eigenvalues appearing.